On discrete rarefaction waves in a nonlinear Schr\"odinger equation toy model for weak turbulence: Perturbation theory

 Let us now fix a lattice with $N$ nodes and explicitly study equations \eqref{e:hydroalt1} and \eqref{e:hydroalt2} with initial conditions given by

-for all $j = 1, \dots, N$ and $0$ otherwise.
+for all $j = 1, \dots, N$, and $0$ otherwise.

 We wish to observe what sorts of error terms arise when we perturb around the dynamics in \eqref{e:modburgers} in the full Toy Model.
+To do this, we will first derive a new solution for \eqref{e:symburgers} as a perturbation of the explicit solutions explored above for \eqref{e:dbackburgers} in Section \ref{subsect:scaling}.

-The difficulty here is that since we are not plugging in a solution to the full nonlinear problem, there will be linear terms we must bound through careful analysis of a large, linear dynamical system.
-In particular, we can study the evolution of
+The difficulty here with directly using \eqref{e:modburgers} is that we must first approximate the existence of a rarefaction wave like solution and prove a priori estimates.
+However, we can study the evolution of